 Challenging the Grand Jury Subpoena

-The Importnace of Understanding your Status before the Grand Jury
+The Importance of Understanding your Status before the Grand Jury

 Types of Federal Grand Jury Witnesses

-An individual is considered a target of a federal grand jury investigation if the prosecutor has already accumulated a significant amount of evidence connecting that individual to a crime.
+An individual is considered a federal grand jury investigation target if the prosecutor has accumulated a significant amount of evidence connecting that individual to a crime.
 At the end of grand jury proceedings, targets often face indictment on criminal charges.

 A federal grand jury witness is usually not a witness to a crime as the term is commonly understood.
 Grand jury witnesses are individuals who are called before the grand jury to testify or to provide records or documents.
 A grand jury witness will generally not face criminal charges unless the prosecutor believes he or she did not testify truthfully or otherwise failed to comply with a grand jury subpoena.